-Haqqani is the brother of Jalaluddin Haqqani, who founded the Haqqani network in the 1970s, and is the uncle of Sirajuddin Haqqani, the deputy leader of the Taliban.
+Haqqani was the brother of Jalaluddin Haqqani—who founded the Haqqani network in the 1970s—and was the uncle of Sirajuddin Haqqani, the deputy leader of the Taliban.
 Following the U.S. invasion of Afghanistan in 2001, the Haqqani family ran an operation that actively targeted U.S. war efforts.
 The Haqqani network is also suspected of aiding in Osama bin Laden’s escape from Tora Bora in 2001.
 The network became known for its use of suicide bombers and its ability to carry out sophisticated, high-casualty attacks on major targets including military installations and embassies.

 Haqqani served as the chief of operations for the Haqqani network and engaged in fundraising activities on behalf of the Taliban, helping to develop a complex international fundraising network.
 Haqqani’s key responsibilities were to operate front companies, such as construction firms and transport companies, that would support and fund the group’s operations in Pakistan.
 As chief of operations, Haqqani approved suicide bombings against U.S. forces.
 Additionally, Haqqani was the senior emissary to al-Qaeda’s leadership—where he was linked to the group’s military operations—and also served as a senior member who liaised with Pakistani intelligence.
 In 2002, Haqqani deployed men to reinforce al-Qaeda elements in Paktia Province, Afghanistan.